 The name Ephrath probably comes from the root-verb פרה (para), meaning to bear fruit or be fruitful:

-For a meaning of the name Ephrath, NOBS Study Bible Name List reads Fruitfulness.
+For a meaning of the name Ephrath, NOBSE Study Bible Name List reads Fruitfulness.
 Jones' Dictionary of Old Testament Proper Names reads Fruitful.